doowb/macro-store/README.md

 ### Use a macro

-The following shows using the `foo` macro, and that the resulting `args` object contains the example value.
+The following shows using the `foo` macro, and that the resulting `args` object contains the expanded value.

 ![image](docs/get-simple-macro.png)